There are currently more than 350 researchers utilising the Raine Study to improve our knowledge on all areas of human health and well-being.

 The physical activity and sleep SIG has access to data from across three generations and looks at sleep behaviours as well as physically active and sedentary behaviours.
 Key findings have included trajectories of participation in sports across childhood and a positive impact on physical health in young adulthood and screen time exposure in early childhood and impact on physical activity and amount of fatness in later life.

 The diet SIG examines all areas to do with diet behaviour including being breastfed, and patterns of food and drink intake.
 Considerable work is being undertaken using the Raine Study dietary data, to better understand the relationships between dietary intake and the early development of chronic diseases, including cardiovascular disease, type 2 diabetes, obesity, bone disorders, and mental health disorders.
 Key findings to date have included the impact of breastfeeding on asthma and allergies, dietary patterns in childhood and the risk of non-alcoholic fatty liver disease and the association between energy drink consumption in adolescence and mental health.

-The risky behaviour SIG looks at alcohol, smoking and other drug use, sexual behaviour and driving.
+The health risk behaviour SIG looks at alcohol, smoking and other drug use, sexual behaviour and driving.
 Findings to date have included childhood behaviour and later impacts on risky sexual behaviour in adolescence; the location of liquor outlets near home and the impact on alcohol consumption; and peer aggression and the relationship with substance abuse problems in later adolescence.

 Our environmental SIGs look at perinatal (the time just before and just after birth) and later life course exposures and the built and social environment.

 The research in this area looks at exposures such as maternal nutrition, exercise, and drug use (medication, smoking, alcohol, illicit) and exposures after birth to things like chemicals (eg plastics, lead).

 Dr Peter Franklin

 Dr Shin Lee